MicrosoftDocs/windows-itpro-docs/windows/keep-secure/credential-guard.md

 #### How a certificate issuance policy can be used for access control

-Beginning with Windows Server 2008 R2 DFL, domain controllers support for authentication mechanism assurance provides a way to map certificate issuance policy OIDs to universal security groups.
+Beginning with the Windows Server 2008 R2 domain functional level, domain controllers support for authentication mechanism assurance provides a way to map certificate issuance policy OIDs to universal security groups.
 Windows Server 2012 domain controllers with claim support can map them to claims.
 To learn more about authentication mechanism assurance, see [Authentication Mechanism Assurance for AD DS in Windows Server 2008 R2 Step-by-Step Guide](https://technet.microsoft.com/en-us/library/dd378897(v=ws.10).aspx) on TechNet.

 **To see the issuance policies available**